 Gameplay-wise, Warsong is a lot of fun.
-Like most games in this genre, you have a variety of troops to choose from, each with its own strengths and weaknesses.
-The troops include both typical medieval units like Archers, Horsemen, Guardsmen, and Monks, as well as fantasy creatures such as the Mermaids (my most favorite :)).
-These troops must be assigned to generals, and you are limited to 8 generals per scenario.
+Like in most in this genre, you have a variety of troops to choose from, each with its own strengths and weaknesses.
+The troops include both typical medieval units like Archers, Horsemen, Guardsmen, and Monks, as well as fantasy creatures such as Mermaids (my favorite :)).
+These troops must be assigned to generals, and you are limited to eight generals per scenario.
 Each general also has his/her own strengths and weaknesses.
 Combined with terrain effects, Warsong gives you plenty of tactical decisions to make.

 Like a typical RPG, units in the game gain experience from defeating enemy units.
-At every tenth level, a general can change into a more powerful class.
-You often have the choice of what class to change into - for example, a Fighter can become either a Knight (high attack power, lower defense), or a Lord (medium attack power and defense).
+At every tenth level, a general can change into a more powerful class, often of your choosing – for example, a Fighter can become either a Knight (high attack power, lower defense), or a Lord (medium attack power and defense).
 Some choices are more dramatic, such as choosing between a magic user and a fighter.
 These choices keep the game interesting and fresh.

-Scenario objectives are nicely varied, ranging from the typical "kill all enemies" kind, to more specific goals such as killing the enemy leader or escaping to the map edge.
-There are many surprises, and you will often get new or different objectives as the plot unfolds.
+Scenario objectives are nicely varied, ranging from the typical "kill all enemies" to more specific goals such as killing the enemy leader or escaping to the map edge.
+There are many surprises, and you will often get new objectives as the plot unfolds.

-The only major gripe I have with the game is that, like most console strategy games, Warsong is quite easy.
-The AI is very predictable and not very smart.
-The computer player often makes stupid decisions, such as letting powerful generals stand by and watch their troops get annihilated.
-Fortunately, higher scenarios have tough "boss" enemies that are stronger than any of your individual general, requiring good teamwork to defeat.
+The only major gripe I have is that, like most console strategy games, Warsong is quite easy.
+The AI is very predictable and not very smart, often making stupid decisions, such as letting powerful generals stand by and watch their troops get annihilated.
+Fortunately, later scenarios have tough "boss" enemies that are stronger than any of your individual generals, requiring teamwork to defeat.

 If you have played similar games on the console such as Shining Force series, Warsong may seem like nothing new.
 However, Warsong deserves recognition as one of the first games of its kind on 16-bit systems.
 It's a lot of fun to play even to this day, despite outdated graphics and lack of challenge.
 If you like the game, also check out its Japanese-only sequels in the Langrisser series.